Material efficiency: Recycling

-Paper (in particular newspaper) have lower energy savings than the previous materials, with recycled products costing 45% and 21% less energy respectively.
-Recycled paper has a large market in China, although work still needs to be done to facilitate mixed paper recycling as opposed to newspaper.
+Paper (particularly newspaper) have lower energy savings than other materials, with recycled products costing 45% and 21% less energy, respectively.
+Recycled paper has a large market in China.
+However, work still needs to be done to facilitate mixed paper recycling instead of newspaper.
 Utilizing these recycling methods would permit spending less energy and resources on extracting new resources to use in manufacturing.
 Despite significant progress in recycling over the last decades, the paper sector is a substantial contributor to global greenhouse gas emissions.
-The pulp and paper industries produce 50% of their own energy from biomass, which still requires huge amounts of energy.
+The pulp and paper industries produce 50% of their energy from biomass, which still requires vast energy.

 Policy

 Public policies help to discuss and provide a market incentive for more efficient use of materials.
-There are severe impediments to material efficiency improvement, including hesitation to invest, a lack of available and accessible information, and economic disincentives.
+Impediments to material efficiency improvement include hesitation to invest, a lack of available and accessible information, and economic disincentives.
 However, a wide range of policy strategies and innovations have been created in some countries to achieve the mentioned goals.
 These include regulation and guidelines; economic incentives; voluntary agreements and actions; information, education, and training; and funding for research, development, and demonstration.

-In 2022, United States released the program "The Critical Material Innovation, Efficiency, And Alternatives".
-It will be to study, develop, demonstrate and trade with the primary goal of creating new alternatives to critical material, promoting efficient manufacturing and use.
+In 2022, the United States released "The Critical Material Innovation, Efficiency, And Alternatives" program.
+It will be to study, develop, demonstrate, and trade with the primary goal of creating new alternatives to critical material, promoting efficient manufacturing and use.
 In addition, The U.S. Department of Energy released a new "Energy Efficiency Materials Pilot Program for Nonprofits" program to provide nonprofit organizations with funding to upgrade building materials to improve energy efficiency, lower utility costs, and reduce carbon emissions.